3 ways to get open office layout benefits without wall demolition

-2. Implement collaborative technology to simulate an open office layout:
+2. Implement collaborative technology to simulate an open office layout and ensure benefits

 You know what’s cheaper than wall demolition?
 Chat platforms.
 And there’s plenty to choose from.
 Mimic open office communication and give your team technology for immediate, brief conversations.
 The personal and intuitive dynamic of team chat helps increase employee engagement (while keeping privacy) which can boost productivity by 20–25%.
 Consequently, office chat platforms are great for the quick, creative banter that fosters innovation.
 However, just make sure chat is actually productive and not an endless feed of GIFs.

 3. Compartmentalize creativity